Rup-02/Non-invasive-glucometer/README.md

 # Non-invasive-glucometer
-Introducing a new method of blood glucose monitoring, the initiative provides diabetics with a painless, non-invasive technique to check their blood glucose levels.
-The device detects levels of glucose in the blood without the usage of conventional pinpricks through the integration of advanced sensor technology with methods for signal processing.
-This project uses visual measurements with almost asymptomatic measurements to overcome invasive method networks such as frequent failures, high repetitive consumption costs, and risk of spreading infections.
-To detect blood glucose levels, the gadget is made up of near-infrared LEDs with wavelengths between 700 and 1400 nm that are optically placed at the fingers.
-The amount of glucose in the blood determines the amount of light is received.
-The signal is then augmented and introduced as an entrance to the Arduino UNO microcontroller.
-The development and testing of a small, non-invasive blood glucose measuring framework has been accomplished.
+A new method of blood glucose monitoring has been introduced, offering a painless and non-invasive technique for diabetics.

+The device eliminates the need for conventional pinpricks by integrating:

+Advanced sensor technology

+Signal processing methods

+It utilizes visual measurements to address drawbacks of invasive methods such as:

+Frequent failures

+High recurring costs

+Risk of spreading infections

+The device uses near-infrared (NIR) LEDs with wavelengths ranging from 700 to 1400 nm, optically aligned at the fingers.

+The amount of received light corresponds to the blood glucose concentration.

+The signal is then:

+Amplified

+Sent to an Arduino UNO microcontroller for processing

+A compact, non-invasive blood glucose measurement system has been successfully developed and tested.